-A telenovela loosely based on the life of Celia Cruz was released on Netflix last year.
-It is 80 episodes long, and each episode is about 45 minutes.
-I watched the first episode and was hooked.
-In this episode, Celia’s Aunt Ana has a baby girl who dies.
+An 80-episode telenovela loosely based on the life of Celia Cruz was released on Netflix last year.
+Each episode is about 45 minutes, and I was hooked after I watched the first episode.
+It began when Celia’s Aunt Ana has a baby girl who dies.
 At the funeral, a priestess tells Aunt Ana that children never die and the baby will come back as someone else.
 To know who she is, Aunt Ana breaks the baby’s pinky finger to leave her mark.
 Her sister gives birth to a baby girl three months later that has the finger.
 That baby girl is Celia.

 There were things in the show that were added for dramatic effect, and didn’t actually occur in Celia’s life, but the show was great nonetheless.
 It was easy to root for her.
 I’m going to talk about the characters and scenes from the series, but I also know that it may be different from her actual life.

 Years later, Raquel and damn near everybody else ended up in the U.S. I stopped liking Mario’s ass when he arrived in New York.
-Mario ran into her and discovers that she has a son that is his.
+Mario ran into her and discovered that she had a son that was his.
 Well Mario was all googly-eyed and wanted that old thing back.
 He snuck around with Raquel and was hiding it from Mirelys.
 Well, Mirelys had a woman’s intuition.
 Pedro’s ass cheated on her throughout their entire marriage so she knew when the math wasn’t mathing.
-She showed up to Raquel’s apartment to extend and olive branch to her, but low and behold, Raquel and Mario were in the back room post-coital.
+She showed up to Raquel’s apartment to extend an olive branch to her, but lo and behold, Raquel and Mario were in the back room post-coital.
 I felt her pain when she found Mario in bed with Raquel.
 I was yelling at the TV.
 Mario’s coward ass didn’t even want to leave the room to address Mirelys.
 It was so wrong how he did Mirelys and the girls.

 Mario left Mirelys, of course.
 Then he had the nerve to use his son as the reason for him leaving.
 No sir, you were just trifling.
 Sure, you have a son, but you also have an entire family established with Mirelys and the girls that you committed to!
 There was a right way to handle that type of situation and he decided to handle it in the worst possible way.
 How are you just going to up and leave like you don’t have responsibilities?
 This isn’t the 1800s when you could say you were going to the store and just leave!